Specialties

 - Know how to seek expert advice on the prevention and treatment of malaria (CR3)

-- List the different species of Plasmodium that cause malaria in humans (CR3)
+- Learn about the different species of Plasmodium that cause malaria in humans (CR3)

 - General Outcomes for Haematological Tropical Disorders